tvtung2902/face-emotion/README.md

    - Crop the detected face regions based on bounding box info.

 2. **Expression Classification**:
-   - Use a fine-tuned **ResNet** model (e.g., ResNet-18 or ResNet-50) to classify the cropped face into one of the 7 emotions.
+   - Use a fine-tuned **ResNet** model (ResNet-50) to classify the cropped face into one of the 7 emotions.
    - Input: cropped face image
    - Output: predicted emotion label